 Our newsletter services are hosted by Mailchimp, based in Atlanta, USA and is GDPR compliant.
 Any information is sent over SSL / HTTPS to ensure security.

-How we protect your data
+How we protect your personal data?

+We take the required steps to protect your personal data from unlawful or unauthorised processing and accidental loss, destruction or damage.
+Our server has malware protection mechanisms, internal reporting systems and an email notification system if any suspicious activity is detected.
 Moreover, we are entirely using SSL/HTTPS throughout all our sites.
 This encrypts our user communications with the servers so personal identifiable information is never captured by third parties without authorization.

 If a person tries to access the admin area of our site without having permission, then we keep his IP address in our logs.
 This suggests improper use and malignant effort and therefore we have the right to keep such logs and process them.